serhan-yilmaz/IPV_pregnant_women/README.md

 ### Supplementary Data 4 - Terms that are prevalent for all cohort pairs of interest

-[Supplementary Data 4](supplementary_data_4.xlsx) contains the results of the prevalence analysis for all cohort pairs of interest: IPV-Preg, IPV-CKD, IPV-MC, IPV-Endo, IPV-IUD, Preg-CKD, Preg-MC, Preg-Endo, Preg-IUD.
+[Supplementary Data 4](supplementary_data_4.xlsx) contains the results of the prevalence analysis separately for all cohort pairs of interest: IPV-Preg, IPV-CKD, IPV-MC, IPV-Endo, IPV-IUD, Preg-CKD, Preg-MC, Preg-Endo, Preg-IUD.
 The terms identified here for cohort pair X-Y are prevalent for X and Y cohorts.
 Thus, the terms identified here exhibit increased frequency in the presense of both X and Y (though not necessarily together).

 ### Supplementary Data 5 - Terms that are synergistic for IPV and pregnancy